afps-spec

 2.2 Package Identity

-Every AFPS package MUST have a scoped name of the form @scope/name.
+Every AFPS package MUST have a stable AFPS package identity of the form @scope/name.
 The scope and name segments MUST each match SLUG_PATTERN:

 [a-z0-9]([a-z0-9-]*[a-z0-9])?